 In order to all this be possible, it’s very important that the teacher is motivated and that he’s capable to interest the children for chemistry, and not just to teach from books and notes without giving children the chance to perform on their own.

 These are just some basic benefits of chemistry.
-If you go deeper, you’ll find plenty more examples how chemistry can make your life easier.
-You shouldn’t miss the opportunity to show your child all the beauties of chemistry, because it will sure be useful in the future.
-Although child might have some difficulties in some areas of chemistry, it will definitely be a great fun for him.
+If you go deeper, you’ll find plenty more examples of how chemistry can make your life easier.
+You shouldn’t miss the opportunity to show your child all the beauties of chemistry, because it will surely be useful in the future.
+Although your child might have some difficulties in some areas of chemistry, it will definitely be great fun for him.